-I’ve been messing about with cameras for more years than I really want to think about!
-My first camera was a battered old Yashica twin-lens reflex, given to me by my father (a rock climber, bushwalker and photographer) in the early 1970s.
+I’ve been messing about with cameras for way too many years.
+My first camera was a Yashica twin-lens reflex, given to me by my father (a rock climber, bushwalker and photographer) in the early 1970s.

 This was a time when the word ‘digital’ meant something about fingers or numbers.
-The Yashica had a ground-glass viewfinder that you looked down into, revealing a mirage-like ‘back-to-front’ image.
-This was mesmerising stuff, and the feel of this camera is burned into my memory.
-I remember the smell of the 120 roll film as the foil packet was opened and the film was wound onto the spool.
-The delicate click of the leaf-shutter.
-I gave that camera to a friend long ago, friend and camera now lost.
-I wish I still had it in front of me.
+The Yashica had a ground-glass viewfinder that you looked down into from above while rolling a large dial on the side of the camera to focus the hazy, floating, phantom reflection of the world.
+This was mesmerising and memorable fun.
+I remember the smell of the 120 roll film as the foil packet was opened and the film was wound onto the spool, and the delicate click of the leaf-shutter.
+I gave that camera to a friend long ago, and friend and camera have become lost forever — as people and things do.

-While the gear has changed over the years, the excitement of photography has not.
+While the gear has changed over the years, that excitement of taking photos has not.
 It’s always been a magical process for me.
-My photography developed along with my interest in exploring the natural world, and a camera of some sort has always been in my backpack or in my hands.
+My photography developed along with an interest in exploring the natural world, and a camera of some sort has always been in my backpack or hands.
 Time spent exploring a local patch of scrub or a distant national park always helps me cope with life back in the ‘real’ world.
 I try not to get too competitive about photography.
-Everyone sees the same scene differently, and captures it (whether in their mind, on paper or on film) in different ways.
+Everyone sees the same thing differently, and photography reflects the view of the photographer.
 So, it’s a personal journey for me, but one inspired by the work of others and one made all the better by the time spent trying to capture some elusive moment with fellow photographers.